mosip/documentation/docs/Data-Architecture.md

 * Surrogate key, wherever used, must be a random number and not be generated based on the record data.
 * Direct queries on the database by a human must not be made.
 Database administrators must ensure this control during database configuration setup
 * Database is setup in UTF-8*** file format to support multiple languages
-* Following datatypes are used
+* Following data types are used
 	* Character Varying
     * Timestamp
     * Date